Microorganisms are living beings that are not visible to the naked eye.

 They can be viewed only with the help of a microscope.

-The differences among microbes can be learned based on their structure, physiology, habitats and also food habits.
+The differences among microbes can be learned based on their structure, physiology, habitats, and food habits.

 Types of Microorganisms